 Don't mistake the occasional workout for living an active lifestyle.

 If you work out an hour a day and then sit around the rest of the time, you're not much more active than the rest of the sedentary population.
 There's even a new name for the growing class of people who try to balance out being desk-bound all day with some time in the gym: The Active Sedentary.

 Of course, getting some exercise is clearly better than no exercise at all—but to bolster those energy levels we’ve got to get back to basics.

-How to fix it: The reality is, we human beings don’t “get” energy; we create energy.
-By simply moving around, your tissues generate a form of energy that's equivalent to an AC current charging up your cells.
+The reality is, we human beings don’t “get” energy; we create energy.
+By simply moving around, you can help combat your fatigue.
 If you’ve been sitting for a while, simply standing up and doing 50 jumping jacks or bodyweight squats will generate enough electrical wattage to instantly make you feel more energized.
 The positive boost in your hormones and neurotransmitters will make you feel more alive, too.
 Just try it out and see for yourself.

 Set a timer on your phone to do two minutes of bodyweight exercises every 90 minutes.
 You'll easily feel more charged up during the day.

 4. You need to drink more fluids.